-- 31. Building on the previous plan which was established from contributions from Members, Officers, partners and local people, the refreshed plan defines the outcomes which the Council considers to be the most important for delivering sustainable improvement in the Borough. - Priority 1: Tackling Climate Change and Enhancing the Natural Environment - Priority 2: Meeting Residents' Needs - Priority 3: Improving the Physical Appearance of the Borough and Enhancing Prosperity - Priority 4: Investing for the long-term - 32.
-The Council has an agreed delivery plan setting out the actions required to deliver these four priorities up to 2024.
-The ambitious plan includes specific actions, with milestones and dates, intended to improve quality of life and help support the Borough and its residents.
+- 33. Building on the previous plan which was established from contributions from Members, Officers, partners and local people, the plan defined the outcomes which the Council considered to be the most important for delivering sustainable improvement in the Borough. - Priority 1: Tackling Climate Change and Enhancing the Natural Environment - Priority 2: Meeting Residents' Needs - Priority 3: Improving the Physical Appearance of the Borough and Enhancing Prosperity - Priority 4: Investing for the long-term

-- 33. Aligned to the Corporate Plan are the following key strategies: - Asset Strategy (approved in June 2020) adoption of high-level principles to guide the approach to manage the Council's asset portfolio in a structured way, to achieve maximum value. - Digital Strategy (approved in November 2020) the use of digital technology in an intelligent way tailored to the needs of specific services and improving the service provided to residents. - Climate Change Strategy (approved in March 2021) a vision and action plan for achieving a carbon neutral borough by 2030. - Workforce Development Strategy (approved in June 2021) how the Council will ensure its workforce is fully equipped to deliver its corporate commitments and be an employer of choice where staff feel supported and challenged and have a place to build a career. - 34.
-The Council fosters a culture of behaviour based on shared values, ethical behaviour and good conduct as defined through its values and reflecting the way we work to serve our communities. - To keep communities central to what we do - To be caring and respectful - To be bold, ambitious and aspirational - To promote equality of opportunity - To always aim to get the job done, to the best of our ability within available resources - 35.
-The Council has formal codes of conduct for both Members and Officers and adopted the revised Local Government Association's Model Code of Conduct in December 2021. - 36.
+- 34. Aligned to the Corporate Plan are the following key strategies: - Medium Term Financial Strategy (approved February 2023) the strategy sets out how the council will utilise its financial resources to deliver upon the aspirations for the borough.
+The budget underpins all that the council does. - Workforce Development Strategy (approved June 2021) how the Council will ensure its workforce is fully equipped to deliver its corporate commitments and be an employer of choice where staff feel supported and challenged and have a place to build a career. - Climate Change Strategy (approved March 2021) a vision and action plan for achieving a carbon neutral borough by 2030. - Digital Strategy (approved November 2020) the use of digital technology in an intelligent way tailored to the needs of specific services and improving the service provided to residents. - Asset Strategy (approved June 2020) adoption of high-level principles to guide the approach to manage the Council's asset portfolio in a structured way, to achieve maximum value. - 35.
+The Council fosters a culture of behaviour based on shared values, ethical behaviour and good conduct as defined through its values and reflecting the way we work to serve our communities. - To keep communities central to what we do - To be caring and respectful - To be bold, ambitious and aspirational - To promote equality of opportunity - To always aim to get the job done, to the best of our ability within available resources - 36.
+The Council has formal codes of conduct for both Members and Officers and adopted the revised Local Government Association's Model Code of Conduct in December 2021. - 37.
+Training on the code of conduct is a mandatory element of the member development offer with sessions having been arranged both during the year and as part of the induction programme.
+Current procedures have been reviewed to ensure they reflect the most recent LGA guidance on arrangements for dealing with conduct matters and the application of sanctions. - 38.
 Promoting equality is embedded within the Council's values.
 Equality Objectives were agreed by the Council in May 2022 following extensive consultation with a large number of groups and organisations.
-An officer Equalities and Diversity Group has been established consisting of volunteers from across the Council's services and the intention is to implement the LGA Equalities Framework during 2022.
+An officer Equalities and Diversity Group has been established consisting of volunteers from across the Council's services and following a self-assessment exercise against the LGA Equalities Framework, a refreshed Equalities Policy was approved in April 2023.